 Microsoft has just announced a deal with NetDocuments that effectively kills off Microsoft SharePoint as a stand-alone DMS for the legal market.
 As part of the deal, cloud-based document and email management (DMS) provider NetDocuments announced that it will fully integrate its services with Microsoft cloud technologies, helping to transform law firm and legal department productivity in the cloud.

-The major industries that use DMS solutions the most are banking, financial services, insurance, retail, transportation & logistics, government & defence, life sciences & healthcare and energy & utility organisations.
+The major industries that use DMS solutions the most are banking, financial services, insurance, retail, transportation & logistics, government & defense, life sciences & healthcare and energy & utility organizations.

 North America is expected to hold the largest market share, followed by Europe during